PVoLan/wooden-architecture/architecture.md

 By the way, about migration.
 If not the all user's data is stored on server, and you can't just logout user after every version update, once upon a time you will meet a migration, sooner or later.
 It will happen unexpectedly, so think about it in advance.
 As a minimum, put a `version=1` key-value to your storage.

+<h4>Memory storage</h4>

+As you may rememeber, UseCases (and Logic) objects are now allowed to store any data - neither on disk, neither in memory.
+But sometimes you need to keep some data in memory.
+This is where memory storage comes to play.

+Memory storage is just like Storage, but in memory.
+It will have `readXXX()` and `saveXXX()` methods, but it will store data into class field instead of file or SharedPreferences.
+It is not allowed to contain any logic.
+You can have multiple Memory Storages, and group stored data by usage.
+Multiple UseCases can access one Memory Storage, and vice versa.
+All the other Storage rules also apply to Memory Storage.

+Obviously, Memory srorages are not required to care about migrations.

+Memory Storage + Storage represents _application state_.
+At every moment application behavior will depend only on these two modules.

+<h4>Other utilities</h4>

+Depending on the nature of your app, you may need other kinds of utilities.
+Any entire, complete part of functionality which depends on Entities and (typically) some third-party software/hardware is a good candidate to be a utility.
+Make sure your utility does not contain too much of "business rules" - otherwise yo may want to extract some business rules to Logic tier.

+Here are some examples of utilities:

+- Bluetooth connections (there is no big difference between bluetooth and tcp networking, actually)
+- Hardware driver connecting your application to USB device
+- Third party library wrapper (including NDK one), which should depend on Entities and is unreasonable to put in Tools module

-### Entites
+### Entities

 Entities are data objects.
 They represent a pieces of data which components transfer to each other as method parameters and return values.
 All the public component methods should have only entities and collections of entities as a parameters and return values.

 Entites are POJO's (Plain Old Java Objects).
 They do only contain data.
 They do not contain any logic, they only store, but do not _process_ any data.
 They have fields, and have no methods, excepting getters, constructors, and (see below) setters.

 As a rare exemption, short pure methods are allowed, if they do not change entity fields and their behavior is affected only by entity fields.
-For example, if you have `Order` entity, which contains a list of `OrderItem` entites, you may find quite handy to add `getItemCount()` method to `Order` class.
+For example, if you have `Order` entity, which contains a list of `OrderItem` entities, you may find quite handy to add `getItemCount()` method to `Order` class.
 But in case of any doubts prefer to put data processing methods to Logic classes.

 Although is is not 100% strict, I highly recommend you to use only _immutable_, read-only entities.
 In this case, no setters are allowed in Entity classes.
 Also, although Java does not have a good support for that ([here is an option](https://docs.oracle.com/javase/1.5.0/docs/api/java/util/Collections.html#unmodifiableList(java.util.List))), I recommend you to treat any Entity collections as read-only.
 Using immutable entities and lists makes you sure, that after you receive the Entity as a return value from some method, no one will unexpectedly change it.
 If you need to modify entity - just create a new one!